 11 Scenarios

-With Excel’s scenario manager, you can create different sets of input data that calculate the corresponding results.
-You can save such a scenario under an appropriate name (such as Most Positive, Most Negative, …).
-You can easily compare the different results in a produced summary report.
-This report shows both the input values for the changing cells and the values of the result cells.
+Using Excel’s Scenario Manager, you can create different sets of input data to calculate the corresponding outcomes.
+You can save each set as a named scenario (e.g., “Most Optimistic,” “Most Pessimistic,” etc.).
+Then, you can easily compare the different outcomes using a generated summary report.
+This report displays both the input values for the changing cells and the resulting values of the result cells.

 It is recommended to always save the current situation in a scenario, for example under the name Current.

-11.1 Coffee bar
+11.1 Coffee Bar

-- Higher prices, less salary and advertising
+Higher prices, less salary and advertising:

 Task 11.1 File: BrownBean.xlsx